ricardopt/gatsby-blog/src/pages/07-21-2018-flexible-headings/index.md

 ---

 <blockquote>
-  Proper use of headings h1-h6 in your project present many advantages incuding semantic markup, better SEO ranking and more accessible content.
+  Proper use of headings h1-h6 in your project presents many advantages incuding semantic markup, better SEO ranking and better accesibility.
 </blockquote>

 Building websites using the component based approach presents all kinds of advantages over the traditional page building approach.
 Today I’m going to show how to create what would normally be an Atom if we use the atomic design approach for building components.
 We are going to take this simple component to a whole new level by providing a way to dynamically controlling how it is rendered.